dacharya64/dacharya64.github.io/README.md

 # Devi's Portfolio Website

 ## About
-Website created with SvelteKit using [Skeleton](http://skeleton.dev)
+Portfolio website showing projects and publications.
+Created with SvelteKit using [Skeleton](http://skeleton.dev)

 ## Developing
 Start a development server with: